vivekragunathan/vivekragunathan.github.io/content/pages/court-room-climax/index.md

 ---
 title: The Court Room Climax
-author: vivekragunathan
+author: higherkindedtype
 layout: page
+url: /pages/court-room-climax
 date: 2015-01-25T00:19:31+00:00

 ---
-> Before reading this page, please read the relevant blog post: [A-Team Library][1].
-This page is an excerpt of a climactic &#8220;court room like&#8221; epilogue of a document that was authored for one of the clients I use to work with.
+<small>Before reading this page, please read the relevant blog post: [A-Team Library](/posts/a-team-lib).
+This page is an excerpt of a climactic _court room like_ epilogue of a document that was authored for one of the clients I use to work with.
 The actual context and details have been omitted.
 The excerpt has been borrowed and tailored a little bit for public reading.
-The tone and message remain the same.
+The tone and message remain the same.</small>

-* * *

 > We shape our tools, and thereafter our tools shape us – Marshall McLuhan.